 Most attacks originate from internal sources, where attackers gain access to an employee’s credentials through negligence or substandard password security practices.
 Password security has always been a significant problem for most organizations as it introduces the element of human error.

 An attacker can compromise the cloud service and access sensitive data by gaining access to an employee’s sensitive credentials.
-It is for acquiring such access that drives attackers to perform social engineering and phishing attacks to compromise private accounts and gain access to your cloud infrastructure.
+It is acquiring such access that drives attackers to perform social engineering and phishing attacks to compromise private accounts and gain access to your cloud infrastructure.

 Software developers constantly devise updates and patches to fix apparent critical security vulnerabilities in your cloud services.